gabrielbaiduc/litenet/docs/journal.md

 ## 2024-11-02 (Morning Update)

-**NOTE TO SELF:** """The tone of this summary, along with the language and the depth of explanation detail is very sensible.
-Use this as a template for future summaries."""

 This morning we focused on setting up the development environment.

 Created the project and associated local and github repositories.
 Set up the initial project structure with `roadmap.md` and `journal.md` for planning and progress tracking.